 In the Box

-As you can see in the picture above, the adapter itself is compact and you can squirrel it away among your audio gear once you have set it up.
+As you can see in the picture above, the adaptor itself is compact and you can squirrel it away among your audio gear once you have set it up.

 It has a LI-polymer battery that you can charge with the supplied micro USB cable.

-The adapter comes with enough cables and gender benders to connect pretty much any RCA or 3.5mm audio source:
+The adaptor comes with enough cables and gender benders to connect pretty much any RCA or 3.5mm audio source:

 - 3.5mm to 3.5mm audio cable